 Affordability: warrants the renting of appliances that are initially too expensive when starting out in the foodservice industry.

-Cash-flow management: enables you to rent equipment as and when you need it.
+Cash-flow management: allows you to rent equipment as and when you need it.

-Variety: allows you to keep abreast of new trends and discover which appliances are necessary for business.
+Variety: huge range of rental appliances, and renting allows you to keep abreast of new trends and discover which appliances are necessary for business.

 Risk: you may be asked to pay a penalty fee if the equipment is damaged.